-Remember, implantation happens usually about a week after sperm fertilises an egg.
+Remember, implantation happens usually about a week after sperm fertilizes an egg.
 It can take longer, however – even up to 12 days after fertilization.
 You might also have ovulated later than you thought.

 The longer you wait after implantation, the higher your hCG levels will be.

 The more pregnancy hormone present in your urine, the darker the line you will see on your pregnancy test.

 Once you have a positive pregnancy test, you can work out your estimated due date with BellyBelly’s Due Date Calculator.